 Cape Melville National Park

-It is not exactly remote, but it's still far enough from the Peninsula Developmental Road in west and Cooktown in south, to be less visited than most other places around.
+It is not exactly remote, but it's still far enough from the Peninsula Developmental Road in the west, and Cooktown in the south, that it is less visited.

-Most Cape York travellers don't usually get time for it, and it is more popular with long time campers who only come here and stay for weeks or even months.
+Most Cape York travellers don't usually get time for it, and it is more popular with long time campers who only come here and stay for weeks.

-Most people enter the park from west, coming either from Musgrave or Laura on the Peninsula Developmental Road, and then driving through Lakefield National Park (drive across the river at Kalpower Crossing camp ground and continue from there).
+Most people enter the park from the west, coming either from Musgrave or Laura on the Peninsula Developmental Road, and then driving through Lakefield National Park.

 Lakefield - Cape Melville junction. ©cape-york-australia.com